Thinking about getting yourself a new dog? Looking for an active companion?

 German Shepherd Husky Mix owners recommend agility training and maybe a mental workout of some other kind to keep the doggy busy.

-These dogs do best when they’re living in a house that has enough space for the doggy to run around freely and thus, do not do well in smaller spaces such as an apartment.
+These dogs do best when living in a house with enough space for the doggy to run around freely and, thus, do not do well in smaller spaces such as an apartment.

 A potential German Shepherd Husky Mix owner should know that exercise is extremely important for these dogs.